senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

         raise new_exception(err) from err
     ```

-1. *Problem:*  Code to access Senzing via transpiled gRPC differs from native Senzing SDK.
+1. **Problem:**  Code to access Senzing via transpiled gRPC interface differs from native Senzing SDK interface.
    So you would have to write it one way to access via gRPC and a different way to access natively.
    Native Senzing SDK access look like this: